metaneutrons/snapdog2/docs/blueprint/12-infrastructure-services-implementation.md

     * Returns `Result` or `Result<T>` indicating success or failure, converting exceptions to `Result.Failure(ex)`.
   * **Event Handling:** Subscribes to events exposed by `Sturd.SnapcastNet.SnapcastClient` (e.g., `ClientConnected`, `ClientDisconnected`, `GroupChanged`, `ClientVolumeChanged`, `Disconnected`).
 Event handlers perform two main actions:
         1. **Update State Repository:** Call the appropriate method on the injected `ISnapcastStateRepository` to update the raw in-memory state (e.g., `_stateRepository.UpdateClient(eventArgs.Client)`).
-        2. **Publish MediatR Notification:** Publish a corresponding internal notification (defined in `/Server/Notifications`, e.g., `SnapcastClientConnectedNotification(eventArgs.Client)`) using the injected `IMediator`.
+        2. **Publish Cortex.Mediator Notification:** Publish a corresponding internal notification (defined in `/Server/Notifications`, e.g., `SnapcastClientConnectedNotification(eventArgs.Client)`) using the injected `IMediator`.
 These notifications carry the raw `Sturd.SnapcastNet` model data received in the event.
   * **State Synchronization:** On initial successful connection (`InitializeAsync`) and potentially periodically or after reconnection, calls `_client.GetStatusAsync` to fetch the complete server state and populates the `ISnapcastStateRepository` using `_stateRepository.UpdateServerState`.
   * **Disposal:** Implements `IAsyncDisposable` to unhook event handlers, gracefully disconnect the `SnapcastClient`, and dispose resources.